Support Cantare!

 Dayana Merino (she/her)

 Dayana was born and raised in West Oakland.
 She sang with Lafayette Music Stars, All Stars Singers, and Nova.
 She earned a BA in Psychology and a Masters in Counseling with specialization in K-12 Schools from SF State, and is now a school counselor in Oakland schools.
-Dayana sings with Cantare’s adult Chorale and serves on our Board of Directors.
+Dayana continues to sing with Cantare’s adult Chorale.